akveo/nebular/docs/articles/design-system/theme.md

 ## Fonts & Text Styles

-Each theme has two available fonts: `default` and `secondary`. `secondary` font used for headers, while default for the rest of the elements.
+Each theme has two available fonts: `default` and `secondary`. `secondary` font used for headers, while the default for the rest of the elements.

 There are 13 text styles:
 - 6 `heading` styles, h1-h2